Majors & Minors

 The Department of History and Government offers majors with different areas of emphasis to tailor the program of study to your interests.
 We also offer minors in both History and Social Science.

 The standard history major involves 39 semester hours, six of which count toward the General Education requirements.
-In the upper-division elective hours, students can choose to focus their studies on US or Modern European history.
+Students may, in consultation with their academic advisor, focus their upper-division studies through their selection of elective courses within the major.

 Click here to see a list of the courses making up the History Major.